 About the Husky’s Coat

 Underneath the guard hairs is a dense undercoat.
-This thick layer provides an extra layer of protection and helps insulate a Husky.
+This thick layer provides extra protection and helps insulate a Husky.

 At least once a year, the Husky will shed its entire undercoat to make way for warmer weather.
-During this time, you may feel like pulling your hair out, too!
+You may feel like pulling your hair out during this time, too!